Evretou

 The meaning of the name is a place where something of value is discovered.
-The name was changed in 1958 to dereboyu meaning along the river.
+The name was changed in 1958 to Dereboyu, meaning along the river.

 Fifty of the residents were afraid to stay in the village and after 1974 they went secretly through the mountains of Troodos in the occupied areas in the North.
-The remaining 112 residents were transferred in 3-9-1975 in the occupied areas in the north with a convoy set up by Unficyp.
+The remaining 112 residents were transferred in 3-9-1975 in the occupied areas in the north with a convoy set up by UNFICYP (United Nations Peacekeeping Force in Cyprus).

-The municipal building has been renovated but its in poor condition now.
-The school and the mosque renovated with European union funds has been also renovated and is in better shape.
-The corn mill is under the waters of the evretou dam and all the buildings if the village are falling apart and in few years will disappear unless they are renovated.
+The municipal building has been renovated but is in poor condition now.
+The school and the mosque renovated with European Union funds are in better shape.
+The corn mill is under the waters of the Evretou dam and all the buildings if the village are falling apart and in few years will disappear unless they are renovated.